NuhaKhaled/Chrome-Extension-Internationalization/chrome.md

 ![structure](https://cloud.githubusercontent.com/assets/626005/15888810/1b738c54-2d71-11e6-8f44-5097217bc556.png)

 The manifest would just set extension's name, description, version and manifest version.
-Also, as we override the new tab page, we will set newtab.html for the newtab chrome_url_overrides:
+Also, as we override the new tab page, we will set `newtab.html` for the new tab `chrome_url_overrides`:

 ``` json
 {